-This building owner in Brooklyn began installing a heavy roof deck on a building in Crown Heights, and neighbors took notice.
-Even if you think that you can “sneak one by” inspectors, neighbors are likely to notice when a crane arrives on site to hoist materials up to the roof.
+This building owner in Brooklyn began installing a heavy roof deck on a building in Crown Heights, and neighbours took notice.
+Even if you think that you can “sneak one by” inspectors, neighbours are likely to notice when a crane arrives on site to hoist materials up to the roof.

-In this case, neighbors were concerned that the roof deck wouldn’t be able to handle the additional weight and alerted authorities.
+In this case, nearby residents were concerned that the roof deck wouldn’t be able to handle the additional weight and alerted authorities.

 A Little Weight, A Lot of Value?